-His current work includes serving as the corporate development and strategic planning department of a $40m security company; as the part-time COO/CFO of a $4m testing lab; as a member of the advisory boards of a $30m IT services firm and a $15m financial modeling company; and as a financial advisor to the CEO of a start-up executive representation firm.
+His current work includes serving as the corporate development and strategic planning department of a rapidly growing, $40m security company; as the part-time COO/CFO of a $4m testing lab; as a member of the advisory boards of a $30m IT services firm and a $15m financial modeling company; and as a financial advisor to several start-up CEOs.

-He has been a trustee of the Levine School of Music, the largest community music school in Washington, DC, with over 3000 students, since 2003.
+He has been a trustee of the Levine Music, the largest community music school in Washington, DC, with over 3000 students, since 2003.
 He chaired the strategic planning committee from 2004 to 2010 and has served as chair of the Finance and Investment Committees since 2010, as Treasurer since 2011, and as Secretary/Treasurer since 2014.

 Steve received a BA and an MS in Applied Mathematics from Harvard University, an MS in Engineering from the Massachusetts Institute of Technology, and an MBA from the Harvard Business School.
 He attended Walden’s Creative Musicians Retreat in 2011, 2012, and 2014, each year that it has run.

 Noël is founder of her own business, Luminous International Ltd., which works with both for-profit and not-for-profit organizations to enable decisions, set priorities and overcome challenges.
 She has almost two decades of international business experience, and has worked and lived in London (UK), Athens (Greece) and New York, as well as in Central & Eastern Europe.
 Noël became familiar with and began supporting The Walden School while studying at Swarthmore College, where she was a member of the Elizabeth Pollard Fetter String Quartet for three semesters, as well as a principal player in the Swarthmore College Orchestra and Early Music Ensemble.
 She previously studied violin with Marylou Speaker-Churchill, Eric Rosenblith and David Arden, attended the New England Conservatory Prep Division and Yellow Barn Music Festival.
 Noël graduated from Swarthmore College with Honors in Music and History, specifically focused on Baroque performance practice.
 She currently lives in London, and divides her time between the UK and the East Coast.

 Charlton MacVeagh, Director Emeritus